svinstech/interviewing_universal_weather/README.md

 * `docker-compose ps` - list of running services

 Once the compose file is running, you should be able to connect locally.
 The postgres user password is _<insert the name of this repo>_

+* Dev note: In certain Mac OS version, when you try to install the `psycopg2` module, it doesn't automatically install `psycopg-binary` module, which is apparently required now.